Skip to main content

 iPhone or Android — which is better for mobile streaming

-This question gets asked every week in every streaming Discord, and the honest answer is that the platform matters less than people think — but it does still matter, and in specific ways that are worth being clear about.
+This question gets asked every week in every streaming Discord, and the honest answer is that the platform matters less than people think.
+But it does still matter, and in specific ways that are worth being clear about.

 iOS is the predictability platform.
-The Twitch app on iOS gets new features first roughly 70% of the time.
+The Twitch app on iOS gets new extras first roughly 70% of the time.
 Streamlabs Mobile is more stable on iOS than on Android in the cases where stability actually matters, namely long sessions and reconnect logic after a network drop.
 The reason is boring: there are roughly four iPhone variants Apple cares about supporting, and the Streamlabs team can test all of them.
 There are several hundred Android variants that matter, and corner-case bugs slip through.

 Android is the flexibility platform.
 Want to record audio from a USB-C microphone routed through one app while streaming from another?
 Android.
 Want to use Larix Broadcaster with a fully custom RTMP setup pointed at your own SRT relay?
 Android.
 Want to plug in an Insta360 X4 as a webcam through OBS Camera and have the phone act as a passthrough device?
 Android, with caveats.
 The whole ecosystem assumes you are willing to configure things, and rewards you with options that simply do not exist on iOS.